LukeThornton92/Milestone-Project-2-C4/README.md

 <img src="assets/images/MSP2 HTML validation.png" alt="HTML validator proof">

 - 2 errors for the 2 home page buttons, the text was sat within a H2 tag.
-This has now been changed to a div tag with a class to give it the desired styling.
+This has now been changed to the text sitting within the button and a new class being made that overrides the generic buttons styling.

 - 2 errors for unclosed div's, throughout the build process I had been moving parts around to change how they appear, in this process I had accidentally removed some div's closing tags.
 This has been resolved and the site was unaffected.

-- 1 error for .
+- The final error for the body resolved itself once the above was fixed and retested.

 #### **Javascript:**